Skip to content

 Browser Extension

-Install, navigate, and manage your projects directly within GitHub's interface using Zenhub's integrated tools
+Install, navigate, and manage your projects directly within GitHub's interface using Zenhub's integrated tools.

 Installing the Zenhub browser extension

-Visit zenhub.com/extension to download the extension for your browser, or search for "Zenhub for GitHub" in the Chrome Web Store or Firefox Add-ons marketplace.
-After installation, you'll see the Zenhub logo ("multiplier" button) appear in your browser's address bar.
-Click this button to access Zenhub's notification center showing your team's recent activity.
+Zenhub's browser extension is available for Chrome and Firefox, supporting the latest 3 versions of each official browser build.
+Visit zenhub.com/extension to download, or search for "Zenhub for GitHub" in the Chrome Web Store or Firefox Add-ons marketplace.
+After installation, the Zenhub logo appears in your browser's add-ons bar — click it to visit your most recent workspace or go to Account Management.

 Accessing Zenhub within GitHub

-Zenhub enhances GitHub's issue and pull request pages with additional project management functionality.
 When viewing an issue, you'll see new options for assigning story points, connecting to epics, setting dependencies, and linking pull requests.
-These additions appear seamlessly within GitHub's existing interface layout.
+Pull request pages include Zenhub options to link PRs to issues during creation and assign them to a pipeline.

 Extension vs web app

-Use the browser extension when you work primarily within GitHub's interface and want project management integrated seamlessly with code reviews, issue discussions, and repository navigation.
-The extension minimizes context switching by keeping everything in GitHub's familiar environment.
+Use the browser extension when you work primarily within GitHub's interface and want project management integrated with code reviews and repository navigation.
+Use the web application at app.zenhub.com when you experience performance issues with large repositories, need dedicated project management views, or are on a browser without extension support.

 Permissions and organizational access

-For organizations using GitHub's third-party access restrictions, ensure that Zenhub is approved for your organization.
-The extension will display appropriate error messages if access is blocked, with links to documentation for resolving permission issues.
-Organization owners or administrators need to approve Zenhub as a third-party application through GitHub's organization settings.
+For organizations using GitHub's third-party access restrictions, ensure Zenhub is approved for your organization.
+Organization owners need to approve Zenhub as a third-party application through GitHub's organization settings.
+For detailed permission configuration and SAML requirements, see the GitHub Permissions article.

 Troubleshooting common extension issues